huangwb/LDS-toolbox/README.md

 3. For sparse coding, please run demo_dictionarylearning.

 #### Input format
 See the example in ./dataset/dyntex_plus/dyntex++lbp8-6.mat.
 The data are recorded in the matlab cell format.
-Different cell represents different sequence.
+Different cells represent different sequences.
 Each sequence is restored by the SxT matrix, where S and T are the spatial and temporal dimensions, respectively.